Zu den Inhalten springen

 Complex diseases result from a combination of genetic susceptibility variants in many genes and their interactions with the environment.
 We study both the “internal environment” (e.g., through quantification of biomarkers and metabolites such as glucose) as well as the “external environment” (e.g., through quantification of xenobiotics and questionnaires about lifestyle factors, medication intake and diet).
 We use high-throughput methods such as metabolomics and proteomics that can capture both types of exposures from collected biomaterials in an unbiased and comprehensive manner.
 By integrating metabolomics and genomics data, we gain novel insights into human physiology and pathophysiology in general and in mechanisms of metabolite detoxification and excretion in particular.

 Our research is supported by several national and international funding agencies (Funded projects).
-We are part of the Collaborative Research Centers (CRC) 992 (http://www.sfb992.uni-freiburg.de), and 1479 of the German Research Foundation at the University of Freiburg, Germany, and lead the new CRC Initiative 1453 (NephroGenetics, https://www.sfb1453.uni-freiburg.de).
-These CRCs aim to understand mechanisms underlying complex (epi)genetic diseases and generate optimal synergies with the work carried out in the Institute of Genetic Epidemiology.
-We have additional funding by the German Research Foundation in order to study renal metabolite handling as well as to develop novel imaging-based biomarkers of kidney function based on whole-body MRIs of 40,000 GNC study participants.
+We are part of the Collaborative Research Centers (CRC) 992 (http://www.sfb992.uni-freiburg.de), 1479 (https://www.sfb1479.uni-freiburg.de) and 1597 (https://www.smalldata-initiative.de) of the German Research Foundation at the University of Freiburg, Germany, and lead the CRC 1453 (NephroGenetics, https://www.sfb1453.uni-freiburg.de).
+These CRCs aim to understand mechanisms underlying complex (epi)genetic diseases thereby generating optimal synergies.
+Additional funding by the German Research Foundation supports our research into renal metabolite handling and the identification of novel imaging-based biomarkers of kidney function based on whole-body MRIs of 35,000 study participants.
 We participate in the EU Innovative Training Network “CKDTrainDis”.